 If your battery is getting old and tired it may be worth checking out a re-cell from such as https://ebikebatteries.co.uk/

 If you own or are thinking of buying an e-bike you might also be thinking about minimising your carbon footprint.

 If so, check out the renewableenergyhub for suppliers.

 13. What Accessories do I need?

-Actually in our view these are essentials: Go for a bike all kitted out with a rear pannier rack, mudguards, a strong centre or side stand and ideally with good fitted LED lights, powered by the main power battery or sometimes a front wheel dynamo.
-If these items are absent on your chosen model get some fitted at purchase, and get a pannier or two to go on the rear rack to make carrying stuff convenient, much safer than in a backpack.
+Actually in our view these are essentials: Go for a bike all kitted out with a rear pannier rack, mudguards, a strong centre or side stand and ideally with good fitted LED lights, powered by the main power battery.
+If these items are absent on your chosen model get some fitted at purchase, and get a good quality pannier bag or two to go on the rear rack to make carrying stuff convenient, much safer than in a backpack.